filipsPL/fingernat-pymol-plugin/README.md

 ## Plugin installation in pymol

-1. In PyMOL window go to top menu - Plugin manager - Install new plugin
+1. In PyMOL window go to top menu - Plugin -> Plugin manager -> Install new plugin
-1. In the URL paste the link to one of the following:
+1. In the URL field paste one of the following links:
   - the latest release: <!-- RELEASE_START -->`https://github.com/filipsPL/fingernat-pymol-plugin/archive/refs/tags/0-4.zip`<!-- RELEASE_END -->,
   - or the latest code archive: `https://github.com/filipsPL/fingernat-pymol-plugin/archive/refs/heads/main.zip`